sam81/Psychophysics.jl/docs/API.md

 ##### Returns

-* `x`: the stimulus level at which percent proportion equals `p` for the psychometric function defined by the input parameters.
+* `x`: the stimulus level at which the proportion correct equals `p` for the psychometric function defined by the input parameters.

 ##### Examples